Ameba-AIoT/ameba-iot-docs/README.md

 ## Reading the Docs
-Clcik the following URLs to view the documentations of the specific SoC.
+Click the following URLs to view the documentations of the specific SoC.
 - AmebaDPlus: https://ameba-aiot.github.io/ameba-iot-docs/amebadplus/en/latest/
 - AmebaLite: TBD
 - AmebaSmart: TBD